Emenemer/python_dependency_graph/README.md

-# Depmap
+# Depgraph
-Depmap is a tool that tracks a files imports and visualizes the whole import tree.
+Depgraph is a tool that tracks a files imports and visualizes the whole import tree.